 My youngest son has recently become a Mickey Mouse Clubhouse fan.
 We have no less than 50 episodes saved to our DVR and yes I taught him how to use it so I don’t have to stop what I’m doing every 25 minutes.
 No I’m not the parent that limits my kids TV time.
 They play outside plenty and their rooms plenty so I don’t feel I need to limit it.
 I have on occasion but mostly they do manage their own TV time well.
 Ok..back to MMC.

 For his birthday he wanted a MMC party.
 I was happy because I knew that I could make just about everything for the party.
+I knew I wanted to cherish his birthday forever, so I had to seek professional help from https://www.youngfilmacademy.co.uk to make a birthday movie for my son.
 Since we’re in a new state with rain possibilities all the time and I’m not use to it yet we were having a hard time finding a location for a party.
 There isn’t much here that’s indoors which is totally weird to me.
 I wanted to have it at a local farm and if I hadn’t waited so long (he has a labor day birthday–gotta plan a later party) for his party we could have but the rain came the day of his party so i’m really glad we didn’t do the farm.
 I decided to go with the ole Chuck E Cheese birthday party.
 Which it turned out GREAT so I can’t complain!

 Now onto the birthday party!
 One month before the party I was trying to decide between 2 different types of invitations.
 I had created a 4×6 invitation but decided to go with a crafty one.
 The yellow insert with all the party details comes out of the pocket.
 I used my Silhouette Cameo for all of it.
 I was so glad that I had it!!
 I seriously made everything for the party with it!